Learnosity/learnosity-sdk-php/README.md

 #### request()

 Used for a single request to the Data API.
 You can call as many times as necessary.
+It will return a `Remote` object, on which `getBody()` needs to be called to get the contents of the response.

 ``` php
 $DataApi = new DataApi();